|

 that, subjectively, she deserved to hang for what she did, but I do feel that

-this was an attempt to re-write legal history to suit today’s anti-capital
+this was an attempt to re-write legal history to suit today’s anti-capital punishment

-capital case resulting in execution would have to have been re-examined.
+resulting in execution would have to have been re-examined.
 Ruth was punished in accordance with the law

 of the time, not the law as we might like it to be.
 Many people have been hanged over the last

-but that does not mean that they were not guilty or that their punishment was
+that does not mean that they were not guilty or that their punishment was

 excessive when viewed by the values of their day.
 We cannot judge history by today’s standards,